kool-dev/kool/.github/PR_TEMPLATE/pull_request.md

 assignees: ""
 ---

-**This PR handles/relates to issue #number-of-the-issue-here (if you have no issue, please consider opening one for history tracking.**
+**This PR handles/relates to issue #number-of-the-issue-here (if you have no issue, please consider opening one for history tracking).**

 -   [ ] :beetle: Bug Fix
 -   [ ] :trophy: Feature